playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/image-tracking.md

 ## Position & Rotation

-Tracked image position and rotation (in world space) are updated automatically and you can access its most recent information like so:
+A tracked image's position and rotation (in world-space) are updated automatically and you can access the most recent information like so:

 ```javascript
 const position = trackedImage.getPosition();